 Though credit is not given for the program, non-participation is not an option.
 All students will participate in the program and activities: there are no exceptions to this policy under any circumstance.

 Lincoln School does offer high school students the opportunity to do additional courses at home under the guidance of the teacher.
 All assessments for take home courses must be completed at Lincoln School.
 These courses are limited to certain electives and are only given to students who are in need of credit recovery.
 The home school must be willing to approve the course before the option is extended to the student.
-Students who wish to enroll in take home courses must meet the minimum expectations: enrolled in Lincoln School for at least forty days; completed two regular courses within the forty days; utilize time in the classroom wisely; and are not on Level.
+Students who wish to enroll in take home courses must meet the minimum expectations: enrolled in Lincoln School for at least 35 days; completed two regular courses within the 35 days; utilize time in the classroom wisely; and are not on Level.
 Students who do not meet each criterion will not be afforded the opportunity to do take home courses.

 Per policy of Joliet Township High School District 204, students of Joliet Township High Schools are required to take a Core Assessment exam for each course completed while at Lincoln School.
 Core Assessment exams are scheduled each month.
 Students will be signed up to take the exams and Joliet Township Administration will administer the tests.
 The student’s overall grade is weighted by applying 60% towards their Edgenuity grade and 40% towards their Core Assessment grade.
 Students who do not take the Core Assessment exams will not earn credit.
 Please contact the counselor for additional information regarding Core Assessments.

 All students able to transition back to their home school district will receive transition counseling to best prepare them for continued school success upon return.
 A transition meeting conducted by the counselor in conjunction with the parent, student and home school administration will be scheduled prior to the student’s transition.
 Any parent and/or student concerns regarding transition back to the home school district can be directed to the counselor.